FerreroJeremy/ln2sql/README.md

 <i><a rel="license" href="https://www.researchgate.net/publication/278965118_fr2sql_Interrogation_de_bases_de_donnees_en_francais">Benoît Couderc and Jérémy Ferrero. fr2sql : Database Query in French. (fr2sql : Interrogation de bases de données en français [in French]).
 In Proceedings of the 17th RECITAL (affiliated with the 22th TALN Conference).
 June 2015.
 Caen, France.
 ATALA. pp.1-12 </a></i>

 In view to learn Python, I recently decided to implement our originally PHP project in Python.
-In addition, that will allow me to share the tool with the English-speaking community by making it public available.
+In addition, that will allow me to share the tool with the English-speaking community by making it public available here.
+The languages provided are for now English and French.

-### Features in development
+### Extra features

 - [X] Load a database schema from SQL dump
-- [X] Import a personal thesaurus (from LibreOffice thesaurus template)
+- [X] Import a personal thesaurus (<a rel="thesaurus" href="http://extensions.openoffice.org/en/search?f%5B0%5D=field_project_tags%3A157">OpenOffice template</a>)
 - [X] Import a personnal stop word list
-- [X] Print the query structure in JSON file
+- [X] Print a query structure in JSON
 - [X] Exception and error handling
 - [X] Graphical User Interface
 - [ ] Multi-threading